 Where I Stayed in the Blue Mountains

-I visited the Blue Mountains twice: once using public transport, and once with my car and camping.
+I’ve visited the Blue Mountains three times: once using public transport, and twice with my car and camping.
 I first stayed at Flying Fox Backpackers in Katoomba, which I would highly recommend.
 This is a great hostel!
 There are a lot of long-term backpackers living here, but everyone was really friendly.
 There’s a basic free breakfast included in your stay, and once or twice a week they do a free dinner.
 The only downside is that there definitely aren’t enough bathrooms for everyone staying here; I had to wait for one to become available quite a lot.
 That being said, it’s a really cozy, comfortable place for exploring the Blue Mountains.

 Booking.com